xin-xia/xin-xia.github.io/publication.md

 ## 2025

-183. Zixuan Tan, Jiayuan Zhou, Xing Hu, Shengyi Pan, Kui Liu, <strong>Xin Xia</strong>.
+182. Zixuan Tan, Jiayuan Zhou, Xing Hu, Shengyi Pan, Kui Liu, <strong>Xin Xia</strong>.
 "Similar but Patched Code Considered Harmful -- The Impact of Similar but Patched Code on Recurring Vulnerability Detection and How to Remove Them".
 ICSE 2025, Accepted as a Full Paper <br />

 177. Junkai Chen, Zhiyuan Pan, Xing Hu, Zhenhao Li, Ge Li,  <strong>Xin Xia</strong>.
 "Reasoning Runtime Behavior of a Program with LLM: How Far Are We?".
-ICSE 2025, Accepted as a Full Paper <br />

-176. Yubo Mai, Zhipeng Gao, Haoye Wang, Tingting Bi, Xing Hu,  <strong>Xin Xia</strong>, Jianling Sun.
-"Towards Better Answers: Automated Stack Overflow Post Updating".
 ICSE 2025, Accepted as a Full Paper <br />

 ## 2024